- Home

 Physical examination

-Your doctor will examine your body, feeling your abdomen for any swelling.
-To check for problems in the rectum and anus, your doctor will insert a gloved, lubricated finger into your anus and feel for any lumps or swelling.
+Your doctor will ask to feel your abdomen for any swelling.
+To check for problems in the rectum and anus, they may also do an internal examination.
+The doctor puts a gloved, lubricated finger into the anus to feel for any lumps or swelling.
 This is called a digital rectal examination (DRE).
+If you feel embarrassed or scared about a DRE, let your doctor know.
+A nurse may be present, but you can also ask for a family member or friend to be in the room with you for support.

 The DRE may be uncomfortable, but it shouldn’t be painful.
 Because the anus is a muscle, it can help to try to relax during the examination.
 The pressure on the rectum might make you feel like you are going to have a bowel movement, but it is very unlikely that this will happen.